- Muting a tab in Google Chrome is a useful feature when you're working with lots of opened tabs.

 That is why we’ve created this step-by-step guide that will show you how to enable or disable being able to quickly mute and unmute a tab playing audio in Google Chrome.

-Although Chrome has been dominating the browsers’ segment in terms of usage for some years now, it’s worth noticing other search engines, as well.
+Although Chrome has been dominating the browsers’ segment in terms of usage for some years now, it’s worth noticing other search engines, like Opera, which is one of the most well-known browsers.

 How do I mute an audio tab in Google Chrome?